dougeby/IntuneDocs/intune-user-help/reset-your-passcode-cpwebsite.md

 **Android**: Removes the existing passcode and creates a temporary passcode made up of letters and numbers.

-**iOS**: Removes the existing passcode and does not create a temporary passcode.
-If you use the Touch ID fingerprint scanner to open your device or make purchases, you must set it up again.
+**iOS**: Removes the existing passcode and doesn't create a temporary passcode.
+If you use Touch ID to open your device or make purchases, you must set it up again.

 **Windows 10 Mobile**: Removes the existing passcode and creates a temporary passcode made up of letters and numbers.
 If set up, Windows Hello facial recognition will still work with the device.